Liverpool are continuing to break records this season and many fans are already calling them the greatest English club side in history.

-Surely – surely – 2020 is the year that their 30-year wait for a title comes to an end.
-With a 13-point lead over second and a game in hand, it only appears a matter of time before they get that first title of the Premier League era.
+With a 22-point lead over second-placed Manchester City, it only appears a matter of time before they get that first title of the Premier League era.

-They’re still unbeaten in the league with 19 wins and one draw from 20 games.
-They’re out of the League Cup but have the FA Cup and Champions League knockouts to come.
+Liverpool are still unbeaten in the league with 26 wins and one draw from 27 games.
+They’re out of the League Cup but are still in the FA Cup and the Champions League.
 How do the Premier League’s most iconic teams compare at the same stage?

-Remarkably for arguably English football’s most revered side, by the new year point they’d won fewer than half of their Premier League games, nine of 20.
+Remarkably, United only won 16 of their first 27 league games in 1998-99.
 They’d lost to Middlesbrough, Sheffield Wednesday and 3-0 away to Arsenal and were out of the League Cup with a 3-1 defeat at Tottenham.

-However, while they dropped 24 more points than Liverpool currently have after 20 games, they did what all great teams do and came good when it really mattered.
+United dropped 25 more points than Liverpool currently have after 27 games, but they came good when it really mattered, winning seven and drawing four of their final 11 league games.

 It wasn’t long before Mourinho lived up to his own hype as a “Special One” as it quickly became clearly he was leading the Blues to their first Premier League title in the 2004-05 season.